DomoApps/domo-developer-portal/docs/API-Reference/Product-APIs/Filesets.md

 > **BETA:** This API is currently in BETA and is subject to change.
 Endpoints, request/response formats, and functionality may change without notice.

-This API reference documents the endpoints for managing FileSets and files in Domo.
-These endpoints allow you to upload, download, query, and manage files and FileSets programmatically.
+This API reference documents the endpoints for managing FileSets and Files in Domo.
+These endpoints allow you to upload, download, query, and manage Files and FileSets programmatically.

 ---